Music has done its share, and more than its share, in winning this war.

 Col. 47th Regt.
 Penna.
 Vols.

 It didn’t take long, however, for those in charge to realize the error of that decision.
-The music performed by regimental bands buoyed spirits and strengthened backbones, and band personnel provided added value by helping medical staff prepare to receive casualties, carrying wounded comrades from fields of battle, and comforting those who would never again feel the tender embrace of loved ones.
+The music performed by regimental bands buoyed spirits and strengthened backbones, and band personnel provided added value by helping medical staff by carrying wounded comrades from fields of battle and comforting those who would never again feel the tender embrace of loved ones.

 So, because the war was not yet won and the work of the 47th not yet done, the leaders of the 47th Pennsylvania Volunteers pulled together private funds to support their own band, and named Anton (Anthony) Bush as the new Bandmaster in 1862.
 According to historian Lewis Schmidt, “[t]he order discharging the bands included no provision authorizing musicians for the companies, but two musicians might be enlisted for each company and paid and rated as privates, providing 20 men for the new unofficial band, supported by the regiment’s private funds in the form of subsidies to the musicians.”

 I. All the field musicians will for the time being be dropped from the morning reports of their companies.